GratitudeToken/SHIELD/README.md

 # Authentication

-Authentication will be done using the Proton web SDK, the user will use the mobile wallet to sign and authenticate.
+Authentication will be done using the [Proton web SDK](../ProtonProtocol/proton-web-sdk), the user will use the mobile wallet to sign and authenticate.

+Documentation for it is available [here:](https://docs.protonchain.com/client-sdks/web.html)

 This authentication SDK will be used for BiiP (Biospheric Identity Internet Protocol) as well.